cds-snc/digital-canada-ca/content/en/blog/posts/get-updates-on-covid-19-–-email-notification-service.md

 ---
 layout: blog
 title: Get Updates on COVID-19 – Email Notification Service
+description: >-
-description: When the COVID-19 global crisis escalated and Canada’s national response was forming, we recognised a need to get information into the hands of Canadians quickly.
+  When the COVID-19 global crisis escalated and Canada’s national response was forming, we recognised a need to get information into the hands of Canadians quickly.
-author: Marcel Saulnier, Assistant Deputy Minister at Health Canada
+author: 'Marcel Saulnier, Assistant Deputy Minister at Health Canada'
 date: 2020-05-13T17:26:05.709Z
 image: /img/cds/financial-help-covid-19-en.jpg
+image-alt: >-
-image-alt: Someone navigating the “Get updates on COVID-19” email notification service on their phone.
+  Someone navigating the “Get updates on COVID-19” email notification service on their phone.
 translationKey: blog-get-covid-updates
-thumb: ""
+thumb: /img/cds/thumbnails/financial-help-covid-19-en.jpg
-processed: ""
+processed: 1589465188277
 ---
 **"Digital is about applying the culture, processes, business models and technologies of the internet era to respond to people's raised expectations." – Tom Loosemore**